typst/packages/packages/preview/codly/0.1.0/README.md

 ### Misc

-You can also disable th icon, by setting the `display-icon` parameter to `false`:
+You can also disable the icon, by setting the `display-icon` parameter to `false`:

 ```typ
 #codly(